AdobeDocs/experience-manager-65.en/help/sites-administering/aem-as-portal.md

 >[!NOTE]
 >
->These procedures use the Websphere portal as an example although they are as generic as possible; be aware that procedures vary for other web portals.
+>These procedures use the Websphere portal as an example although they are as generic as possible; procedures vary for other web portals.
 Although the steps are essentially identical for all web portals, you need to repurpose the steps for your particular web portal.

 #### Installing the portlet {#installing-the-portlet}